collabnix/kubelabs/KubeSphere/kubesphere-lab.md

 ```

 You can enable a high availability option right from here and set the size of the Redis instance, and that instance will be deployed to your cluster.

+## Conclusion

+With that, we have now covered almost all the options KubeSphere provides to you.
+The only area that was not covered in this tutorial is [Edge Nodes](https://www.kubesphere.io/docs/v3.3/installing-on-linux/cluster-operation/add-edge-nodes/), which allows you to utilize the power of Edge computing with you Kubernetes nodes.
+Make sure you regularly check the KubeSphere page to see if there are any updates since it is regularly maintained.